The Music Streaming Sessions Dataset: Introduction

 \section{Introduction}

-A long-standing and central challenge of online services is to understand and model how users behave \cite{webb2001machine}.
-For web search and online advertising, that led to a large body of work on click modeling, most of which would not have been possible without access to publicly available click logs \cite{chuklin2015click}.
+A long-standing and central challenge for online services is to understand and model how users behave \cite{webb2001machine}.
+For web search and online advertising, this has led to a large body of work on click modeling, most of which would not have been possible without access to publicly available click logs \cite{chuklin2015click}.
 Modeling user behaviour is similarly important to streaming services \cite{yu2006understanding,vigliensoni2017music}, but to the best of our knowledge there are no user interaction datasets currently available to the public.
 This is particularly limiting when it comes to designing recommender systems, where the use of implicit feedback is often critical \cite{oard1998implicit}.

-Motivated by the paucity of user interaction logs in streaming, we release the Music Streaming Sessions Dataset (MSSD), which consists of over 150 million listening sessions with associated user interaction information.
+Motivated by the paucity of user interaction logs in streaming, we release the Music Streaming Sessions Dataset (MSSD), which consists of over 160 million listening sessions with associated user interaction information.
 In addition, we provide audio features and metadata for the approximately 3.7 million unique tracks referred to in the logs, making this the largest collection of such track metadata currently available to the public.
+A useful characteristic of the dataset is that a subset of the sessions contained in the log were obtained using a uniformly random shuffle, enabling research on counterfactual methods.
+Lastly, we provide snapshots of the playlists from which this subset of sessions was streamed.

+By providing the sequences of track plays, the smaller pools of tracks which were available for recommendation during the session, and the probabilities each of those tracks had of being played next, we allow this dataset to be used as a test-bed for sequential recommendation research, and in particular with counterfactual approaches to the problem.
+The rise of counterfactual methods \cite{bottou2013counterfactual} dramatically improved the speed of experimentation for online services, however there is still very little data available to academic researchers in that area, and no data at all for the specific problem of sequential recommendation.